Kashmiri cuisine: Hindu dynasties

-Kashmir Sultanate (1346 - 1580s)
+Kashmir Sultanate (1346 – 1580s)

 Since Islam did not directly arrive from Arabia to Kashmir, it naturally carried with it mixed Iranian and Central Asian influences.
+Similarly, the Kashmiri Hindus were doing things which would have frightened orthodox Hindus from India.
+They drank water brought by a Muslim, ate food that was cooked in a Muslim boat and even Muslim foster-mothers were allowed to feed their children.
 Hence, the rishi cult identified with Hinduism in subscribing to vegetarianism, non-injury to animals and abstaining from the use of garlic and onion in food.
-Nund Rishi, according to a legend, subsisted on a diet of dried dandelion leaves and Lal Ded preached and practiced strict vegetarianism.
+Nund Rishi, according to a legend, subsisted on a diet of dried dandelion leaves and Lal Ded preached and practised strict vegetarianism.

-Moreover, when Yusuf Shah Chak, the last independent ruler of Kashmir signed a treaty with emperor Akbar recognising his symbolic sovereignty in 1586 one of the terms was that the mint, the saffron and game would remain under imperial control.
+Moreover, when Yusuf Shah Chak, the last sovereign king of Kashmir signed a treaty with emperor Akbar recognising his symbolic sovereignty in 1586 one of the terms was that the mint, the saffron and game would remain under imperial control.

-Mughals (1580s - 1750s)
+Mughals (1580s – 1750s)

+In Srinagar, poor people's meals were made of ghee, milk, beef, onions, wine, pickles, and vinegar.
+Rice, fish, and numerous vegetables were staple foods during the Mughal era.
+Butter and fats were not widely used in cooking since they were believed to be dangerous owing to the cold environment.
+The river water was not drunk by the people of South Kashmir.
+They drank Dal Lake water, which was warm, pleasant, and easily digestible.

 In 1635–36, during Shahjahan's reign, a violent conflict flared up between the Shias and Sunnis when a group of both the sections were eating mulberries at Maisuma and some were accused of using indecent words against Muhammad.
 In 1641, unprecedented floods followed by a famine rendered the villages desolate.
 Shahjahan sent 30,000 rupees to the subedar Tarbiyat Khan to be distributed among the destitute in Srinagar and also ordered that five centres should be opened in the valley to provide free food to the needy.

+Sikh Rule (1819–1846)

+Cow slaughter was declared a crime punishable by death and many people accused of killing cows were publicly hanged.
+Owing to the shortsighted policy of the rulers Kashmír witnessed an acute agrarian crisis.
+Sikh rulers imposed one half of the paddy production as a share of the government.
+The population of Kashmir decreased from 800,000 in 1822–1823 to 120,000 in 1835.